Tuesday, October 28, 2025

 "Sometimes it's useful to use them that way, but Motorola didn't provide a single instruction that will do it in the 6800.
 I wish they had."

-(In the real world, Motorola was working at the time on MACSS, which gave us the 68000 -- and 6809 as a byproduct.
-The 6801, which would fix several small issues like this with the 6800, but retain compatibility with the 6800, would come out of the work on the 6809, and would end up released before the 6809.
-And if you are interested in such things and haven't looked at the 6805, you should.)
+The 6801, which would fix several small issues like this with the 6800 -- including the above lack of accumulator pairing -- but retain compatibility, would come out of the work on the 6809, and would end up released before the 6809.
+But it was not even in planning stages yet.

 Rick glanced over at my notes.
 "Joe thinks CCR is the 6800's PSW."